Users and Security

 Connect the Database

 In the Admin section of Looker, navigate to the Connections page and click New Connection.
 Looker displays this page:

 Fill in the following fields:

-- Host: The database hostname used to connect to the Google Cloud SQL database (set it to “localhost” if you are using an SSH tunnel).
+- Host: The database hostname used to connect to the Google Cloud SQL database.
+For an SSH tunnel, use

 - Port: The port used to connect to the Google Cloud SQL database.